mliou8/mliou8.github.io/_posts/2016-3-8-Technical-Challenges.md

    Did you understand how difficult do other people find this problem?
 It shouldn't be one that's easily solvable by reading the documentation or by doing a simple Google search.
 For example, I had difficulty in making this library perform the way I wanted to, but then I realized that it was solveable by specifying an additional option parameter is probably not valid.

 <!--break-->
-What would be more valid would be something like - I needed to utilize a web scraper for a nontraditional case that required log ins, and authentications.
+   What would be more valid would be something like - I needed to utilize a web scraper for a nontraditional case that required log ins, and authentications, and I tweaked the library to fix it.
+Or I looked at the pull requests for an open source library, read that someone had a similar problem, and tried their solution.

 * __You can deal with a challenge in a mature way, and not get overly frustrated or angry.__